 The SCoC draws on the ILO conventions and the Principles of the UN Global Compact, and is consistent with our own Code of Ethics and Business Conduct and our Human Rights and Labour Standards Policy.

 To assess our suppliers against the SCoC, we are rolling out third party-managed evidence-based assessment which follows existing best practice and codes, reflecting consultation across a broad group of stakeholders.
 It is based on a comprehensive set of ethics, labour rights, health and safety and environmental criteria which closely align with our SCoC.
-This assessment process will be rolled out progressively across our supplier base and all new major suppliers will be strongly encouraged to participate.

 We also employ a third-party risk platform which provides in-depth, real-time coverage of a range of factors that could impact on supplier performance (geo-political, climatic, civil unrest), as well as events that may have been ‘caused’ by our suppliers (e.g. strikes, major pollution incidents, human rights abuses reported in the media).